Updated January 2023

 - Qatari residents who have lost and replaced their passports outside Qatar during their stay out of the country or exceeded the legal period of staying abroad (six months)

-The documents required while applying for a return permit largely depends on the type of applicant.
+The documents required while applying for a return permit largely depend on the type of applicant.

 Applying via sponsorship